markusroellig/fortran-analyzer/README.md

 - `--enhanced`: Generate enhanced report with statistics.
 - `--truncate`: Truncate long lists in the report.
 - `--debug`: Enable debug mode for more detailed error output.
+- `--color`: Control colorized output (`auto`, `always`, `never`).
+- `--show-only-file FILENAME [FILENAME ...]`: Only show analysis for specific file(s).
+- `--show-only-proc PROCNAME [PROCNAME ...]`: Only show analysis for specific procedure(s).
+- `--hide-locals`: Hide local variable declaration lists in procedures.
+- `--hide-ok`: Hide procedures that do not read or modify any global variables.
+- `--trace-var VARIABLE_NAME`: Generate a detailed lifecycle report for a specific global variable.

 ## Development